bkeefe313/CSCI441_FP/README.txt

 Project Description:
 This program is a game where you must collect coins and not get hit by the enemies to win.
 It is set at night, so you must use a flashlight to look around.
+There is terrain generation using perlin noise.
+The enemies and coins are randomly generated.
+The enemies sit still and wait for you to get close, then they chase you.

 Usage:
 W - Move Forward